Power REIT: Why David Should Defeat Goliath

 · Damages from a default of the lease include Interest at 6% from date of default, reasonable attorneys' fees and expenses.
 Also, all remaining indebtedness becomes due when the lease is terminated.
 (See Section 11.)

-· Indebtedness between Norfolk Southern and Pittsburgh and West Virginia Railway is capped at 5% of the value of Pittsburgh and West Virginia Railway's total assets "as long as any of the obligations of lessor (Pittsburgh and West Virginia Railway) which have been assumed by lessee (Norfolk Southern) remain outstanding and unpaid."
+· Indebtedness between Norfolk Southern and Pittsburgh and West Virginia Railway is capped at 5% of the value of Pittsburgh and West Virginia Railway's total assets "as long as any of the obligations of lessor (Pittsburgh and West Virginia Railway), which have been assumed by lessee (Norfolk Southern) remain outstanding and unpaid."
 (See Section 16a.)

 During 2011, David Lesser became CEO of Pittsburgh and West Virginia Railway.
 He pinpointed the injustices involved in the Norfolk Southern transactions.

 Norfolk Southern attempted to sell certain property and Power REIT challenged Norfolk Southern, alleging among other things, that it was entitled to attorney fees for reviewing and acting upon the proposed sale.
-Norfolk Southern, trying to avoid a "default" under the lease terms, filed a Declaratory Judgment action in Federal District Court.
+Norfolk Southern, trying to avoid a "default" under the lease terms, filed a Declaratory Judgment action in the Federal District Court.
 The District Court determined by summary judgment that Norfolk Southern had not defaulted.

 A key aspect of the case, which goes to the extent of the damages recoverable by Power REIT, is whether Norfolk Southern and/or its sub-lessee, Wheeling & Lake Erie Railway Company, defaulted on the lease.